Suburban Baths (Pompeii): Erotic art in the Suburban Baths

 The dressing room in the suburban baths.
 It is thought that a wooden shelf may have extended along two of these walls and that on this shelf were placed boxes were bathers could place their clothes.

 A room that is thought to be a dressing room in the suburban baths has on a wall inside it seven wall paintings of sexual scenes and one wall painting of a figure with an enlarged scrotum.
 These wall paintings were found in 1986 when the room was first excavated.
-The paintings are dated to 62 to 79 CE.
+The paintings are dated to 62 to 79 AD.

 The erotic wall paintings in the Suburban Baths are the only set of such art found in a public Roman bath house.
 Explicit sex scenes of group sex and oral sex are depicted in these paintings and these scenes cannot be easily found in collections of erotic Roman art.
-As the sexual acts portrayed are all considered "debased" according to the customs of ancient Rome, it is possible that the intention behind their reproduction was to provide a source of humour to visitors of the building.
+As the sexual acts portrayed are all considered "debased" according to the customs of ancient Rome, it is possible that the intention behind their reproduction was to provide a source of humor to visitors of the building.